-The Group paid RMB2,665 thousand in cash to invest in private equity fund CCBT LANIAKEA CAPITAL FUND I L.P. in March 2021 and RMB1,976 thousand in cash in stock of Nayuki in June 2021.
+The Group paid RMB2,665 in cash to invest in private equity fund CCBT LANIAKEA CAPITAL FUND I L.P. in March 2021 and RMB1,976 in cash in stock of Nayuki in June 2021.
 The Group elected the fair value option in accordance with ASC 825 to account for the investments and recognized the fair value change in its consolidated statements of comprehensive income/(loss).
-In May 2021, the Group sold the investment in CCBT LANIAKEA CAPITAL FUND I L.P. and recognized investment gain of RMB265 thousand.
-For the year ended December 31, 2021, the Group recognized a fair value loss of RMB1,339 thousand for the investment in the stock of Nayuki.
-No such investments during the years ended December 31, 2019 and 2020.
+In May 2021, the Group sold the investment in CCBT LANIAKEA CAPITAL FUND I L.P. and recognized investment gain of RMB265.
+For the years ended December 31, 2021 and 2022, the Group recognized a fair value loss of RMB1,339 and RMB109 for the investment in the stock of Nayuki, respectively.
+No such investments during the year ended December 31, 2020.